 Main article: Patch

 In 2009 AOL purchased Patch, a network of local news sites staffed by local reporters and community contributors.
 The move was the beginning of AOL’s move into producing news and other content, which would later include the purchase of Outside.in and The Huffington Post.
-Since the acquisition the company has pledged to dramatically grow the network and invest, adding an estimated $75 million into the company in 2010.
+After the acquisition, the company has pledged to dramatically grow the network and invest, adding an estimated $75 million into the company in 2010.
 After years of losses, AOL sold a majority stake in Patch to the investment firm Hale Global in 2014, retaining a minority share.

 Main article: Outside.in